Saturday, March 15, 2025

 By Janice Hardy, @Janice_Hardy

-Alpha readers aren’t for everyone though, and getting feedback too early can hurt more than it helps.
-A good alpha reader/writer pairing is one that provides the right amount of guidance and feedback to work within your process to develop your idea, not direction how you ought to write your novel.
+A good alpha reader is one who provides the right amount of guidance and feedback to work within your process to develop your idea, but doesn't direct how you ought to write your novel.
 Each writer will have their own definition of what “the right amount” means.
 For some, an alpha reader might:

-• Look at rough pages of a work in progress on a chapter by chapter basis
+• Look at rough pages of a work in progress on a chapter-by-chapter basis

 • Look at the entire first draft when it’s complete